Seasonal Influenza (Flu) Immunization Program

 2. Who should get the influenza vaccine?

 The vaccine is recommended to everyone six months and older but is particularly important for people at high-risk of influenza complications:

 - people with underlying health conditions or compromised immune systems;

-- pregnant women;
+- pregnant women; and

 - caregivers and contacts of people at high risk.

 - Coughing and sneezing into your sleeve;

-- Cleaning surfaces often
+- Cleaning surfaces often; and

-- Staying home and getting rest when you’re sick
+- Staying home when you are sick.